-CiP 7: Able to self-appraise, learn and adapt
+CiP 7: Able to self-appraise, learn and adapt.

-Time (FTE Descriptor: Demonstrates or practices appropriate: months of training) Reflective learning strategies to aid learning and improve performance. clinical situations.
-Effective working with different teams, departments, professional groups and external agencies.
-1-12 Grows and reflects upon pathology related knowledge and understanding, given patient-facing expertise developed in Foundation.
-Applies pathology learning to basic cases and preparation of reports in relation to the clinical context Engages with and contributes to teamwork.
-13-24 Consolidates a structured personal approach, allowing time for regular reflection to improve personal performance. work-up of a wide range of routine cases.
-Routinely works with a range of different teams within and without the department, in a range of contexts 25-30 Applies guidance from national organisations to improve reflection and work constructively with others.
-Demonstrates progression of skills relating to teamwork with a variety of colleagues.
+Time (FTE months of training) Descriptor: Demonstrates or practises appropriate: Reflective learning strategies to aid learning and improve performance Application of knowledge to adapt to new clinical situations Effective working with different teams, departments, professional groups and external agencies 1-12 facing expertise developed in foundation Applies pathology learning to basic cases and preparation of reports in relation to the clinical context Engages with and contributes to teamwork 13-24 Consolidates a structured personal approach, Applies and adapts knowledge routinely in the work-up of a wide range of routine cases Can identify when clinical data is incomplete and when it should be sought Routinely works with a range of different teams within and without the department, in a range of contexts 25-30 Applies guidance from national organisations to improve reflection and work constructively with others Demonstrates deeper knowledge and understanding in less standard clinical scenarios Demonstrates progression of skills relating to teamwork with a variety of colleagues

-Specialty Specific Capabilities in Practice CiP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care
+Specialty CiPs CiP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care.